pc4covid19/systemic-immune-response/README.md

 * to test without the SBML model, compile with `make` and run `COVID19` to see the dummy `lymphatic_main_model` being invoked.
 Files of interest are `custom_modules/lymphatic_submodel.{h,cpp}` and `main.cpp`.

-* to test with the SBML model, compile with `make -f Make-sbml` and run `COVID19_sbml config_with_sbml.xml`.
+* to test with the SBML model, compile with `make -f Make-sbml`, have your relevant env var pointing to the Roadrunner libs you installed, and run `COVID19_sbml config_with_sbml.xml`.
 Note that `Make-sbml` defines the compiler macro `-D LIBROADRUNNER` which allows for conditional compilation of `#ifdef LIBROADRUNNER` code (rf. `intracellular/PhysiCell_intracellular.h`).
 However, we still need to make meaningful mappings between the SBML species and PhysiCell cells' custom data and, of course, do something meaningful in the custom code.

 ## Changes from original 3.2 code (and latest immune-response model)
 * added `custom_modules/lymphatic_submodel.{h,cpp}`